MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-copilot.md

 Microsoft Copilot references and links other Microsoft Learn documents related to your specific CLI topic and automatically generates follow-up questions.

-## Search for a task or job to be done using Microsoft Copilot
+## Search for a task or job to be done

 Use Azure CLI with Microsoft Copilot to help you create an Azure SQL database.